 The weighted mean is a type of mean that is calculated by multiplying the weight (or probability) associated with a particular event or outcome with its associated quantitative outcome and then summing all the products together.
-It is very useful when calculating a theoretically expected outcome where each outcome shows a different probability of occurring, which is the key feature that distinguishes the weighted mean from the arithmetic mean.
+It is very useful when calculating a theoretically expected outcome where each outcome has a different probability of occurring, which is the key feature that distinguishes the weighted mean from the arithmetic mean.

 It is important to note that all the probabilities or weights must be mutually exclusive (i.e., no two events can occur at the same time) and that the total weights and probabilities must add up to 100%.

-When calculating an arithmetic mean, we make the assumption that all numbers used in the calculation show an equal probability of occurring or associated weights.
+When calculating an arithmetic mean, we make the assumption that all numbers used in the calculation show an equal probability of occurring or have equal weights.
 Thus, we do not need to account for the differences and can simply sum up the numbers that we are interested in finding the mean of and then dividing the sum by the number of observations.

 Uses of Weighted Means

 Weighted means are useful in a wide variety of scenarios.
-For example, a student may use a weighted in order to calculate his/her percentage grade in a course.
+For example, a student may use a weighted mean in order to calculate his/her percentage grade in a course.
 In such an example, the student would multiply the weighing of all assessment items in the course (e.g., assignments, exams, projects, etc.) by the respective grade that was obtained in each of the categories.
-Consider the following student with the following grades:
+Consider a student with the following grades: